mtiganus/my-ProfPortfolio/README.md

-# my-ProfPortfolio
+# Maria Tiganus's portfolio

-This is my professional portfolio
+This is my professional portfolio.
+It uses AWS and ReactJS